-The European Union Reference Laboratory for Feed additives (control) (EURL-FA (control)) has been mandated by the Directorate General for Health and Consumers (DG SANCO) to organise an interlaboratory comparison (ILC) among appointed National Reference Laboratories (NRLs) in order to assess their capacity to correctly determine the 11 authorised coccidiostats at cross-contamination levels in feed matrices.
-Other EU control laboratories and one laboratory from Switzerland also joined the exercise.
-This report presents the results of the proficiency test (PT).
-Thirty-two laboratories from 22 countries registered to the exercise.
-Three test items were produced, homogenised and distributed by the EURL-FA Control.
-Two contained 4 and 3 selected coccidiostats respectively and the third one was a blank.
-Laboratory results were rated using z- and ?-scores (zeta-scores).
-Between 64% and 80 % of the laboratories reported satisfactory results for monensin, narasin, nicarbazin and maduramicin.
-For lasalocid, only 59 % of the laboratories submitted satisfactory results, 58% for diclazuril and 53% for halofuginone.
-The results are summarised in the following Table 1.
+The European Union Reference Laboratory for Feed additives, has been mandated by the Directorate General for Health and Consumers to organise a proficiency test (PT) among appointed National Reference Laboratories (NRLs).
+The aim of the PT was to assess the capacity of the NRLs to correctly determine 11 authorised coccidiostats in feed matrices at cross-contamination and additive levels.
+This report presents the results of the PT.
+Thirty-eight laboratories from 22 countries registered to this 2014 PT exercise.
+Laboratory results were rated using z- and ζ-scores (zeta-scores).
+Between 63 % and 79 % of the laboratories reported satisfactory results for monensin, narasin, lasalocid, diclazuril, decoquinate, halofuginone, robenidine, semduramicin and diclazuril FA.
 The laboratories also reported qualitative results as regards the presence of one or more of the other authorised coccidiostats.
-On the whole, the rate of false positive results was 3% for lasalocid, 4% for maduramicin, 5% for halofuginone and 0% for all the others.
+On the whole, the rate of false positive results was 3% for monensin and maduramicin and 0% for all the others.